What Does Seeing Numbers In Color Mean?

 Is seeing numbers in color causing you distress?

 Therapy may be a helpful resource for those interested in learning how to manage distressing sensory experiences.
 In particular, cognitive behavioral therapy (CBT) has been studied for its potential to help those with chronic pain.
-Certain studies, such as a 2022 study published in the journal Annals of Internal Medicine, have found that cognitive behavioral therapy may be helpful for reducing measures of pain and pain-related disability.
+A 2022 study published in the journal Annals of Internal Medicine, suggests that cognitive behavioral therapy may help reduce how severely pain impacts someone’s life.

-A variety of studies indicate that online therapy may be an effective and cost-efficient alternative to traditional therapy.
+While there is currently no evidence that proves the effectiveness of online therapy for people with synesthesia, a variety of studies indicate that online therapy may be effective for numerous conditions.
 One study from 2017 found that internet-based cognitive behavioral therapy was an effective treatment for a wide range of conditions, including chronic pain, which may make it an appealing option for those who would like support in managing synesthesia-related sensations.

 Takeaway